Price-Point/public-api-docs/corporate-accounts/routes.md

 {}
 ```
 ### 10. Creating a shipment
 A shipment is a child resource of a move which can have N number of shipments.
-Creating a shipment requires all top level info as well as at least one valid update.
+Creating a shipment requires all top-level info as well as at least one valid update.

 Request:
 ```